GLOBAL MARKETS-Pound up as Britain coughs up, Bitcoin rockets

 “The market is very illogical.
 There’s no way to rationally value bitcoin as an asset,” said Thomas Glucksmann, head of marketing at Hong Kong exchange Gatecoin.

-”There’s nothing that makes sense because there’s no fundamentals behind bitcoin.
-What people are buying into is the idea of how this technology can be used in the future. ($1 = 0.8443 euros)
+“There’s nothing that makes sense because there’s no fundamentals behind bitcoin.
+What people are buying into is the idea of how this technology can be used in the future.”

+In old-fashioned commodity markets, gold looked rather dull at $1,295.00 an ounce.

+Oil eased amid uncertainty over the outcome of OPEC talks and a surprise rise in crude inventories.

 Reporting by Marc Jones Additional reporting by Wayne Cole in Sydney Editing by Jeremy Gaunt